 To return a particular style element to the original default, simply hover over the name of the style element.
 This will cause the original default setting to appear, along with a button that reads “Default.”
 Clicking this button will return the setting to the original default setting.

-Applying Style to a Slide
+Applying Style to a Section

 In the settings, choose your desired styles, then click the Apply Styles button (2).

-Applying a Style to Existing Slides
+Applying a Style to Existing Sections

 For a list of style options that can be used with the Apply Styles feature, please see the following article: